ezrantn/ezrantn.github.io/content/blog/atomic-kernel-level-monitoring-with-ebpf-and-big-data.md

 4. Integration with eBPF

-    Rust’s libraries, such as `libbpf-rs` and `aya`, simplify writing eBPF programs, providing a modern, type-safe alternative to writing them in C.
+    Rust’s libraries, such as [libbpf-rs](https://github.com/libbpf/libbpf-rs) and [aya](https://aya-rs.dev/book/), simplify writing eBPF programs, providing a modern, type-safe alternative to writing them in C.

 5. Ecosystem and Future-Proofing